brav0charlie/docker-dnsmasq/README.md

 Based on Alpine Linux 'Edge' and dnsmasq-2.85-r2.

-:bangbang: This base OS this container uses is Pre-Release Software.
+:bangbang: The base OS this container uses is Pre-Release Software.
 Please don't run this in production and expect it to perform.
 I built this for my home network, and I live alone.
 I won't be harmed if my network goes down. :)

 ## About
 This project was born out of a larger project to get rid of the large, loud, hot server sitting next to my desk at home.
 At the time, I was running a Windows Active Directory environment inside VMware, and needed to provide DNS/DHCP to my local network after before getting rid of the server.
 I don't like hosting it on my router for no good reason at all, and I'm in the progress of learning Docker so I figured I'd take a stab at a lightweight DNS/DHCP container.
 This container has been providing all DNS and DHCP services to my home network since late July 2020.